 From Gilbert we drove to Flagstaff Arizona where we got to have lunch at an Olive Garden Restaurant with my cousin, Evelyn Patterson.
 Evelyn is a wonderful lady who was a good friend when I was just a child of 10 or so.
 We lost touch when her family moved from Idaho to Arizona so her father could work on the construction of the Glenn Canyon Dam.
 How we reconnected is a story unto itself.
 We now stay in touch via Facebook, and having lunch with her was a wonderful treat.

 From Flagstaff we continued on to Utah where we were guests in the home of my Niece, Denine Smith, for a couple of days so we could visit my brother, Warren (her father), and other family members in the area.
-Warren is aging, having been born on November 15, 1934, and is unfortunately no longer to live on his own but resides in a memory care facility in Bountiful, UT.
+Warren is aging, having been born on November 15, 1934, and is unfortunately no longer able to live on his own but resides in a memory care facility in Bountiful, UT.
 He could go out with us to lunch and for visits.
 One of the events we enjoyed was a chalk-art street festival in Bountiful, Utah.
-On our last morning there, we had breakfast with Denine's youngest sibling, Peri Griffin at Winger's Diner in Kaysville, UT, where we enjoyed fried-bread scones just as the one my Danish mother made when I was wee.
+On our last morning there, we had breakfast with Denine's youngest sibling, Peri Griffin at Winger's Diner in Kaysville, UT, where we enjoyed fried-bread scones just as the ones my Danish mother made when I was wee.

 From Utah, we proceeded to Blackfoot, Idaho to visit my Sister, Sarah Leane, who, born on August 28, 1931, is also living in a memory care facility.
 I think I see a glimpse of my own future.
 While there, we spent some time with her oldest son, Michael Jensen, who has recently retired from long-haul commercial driving.